ThijsTerporten/Climbing-Traveller/README.md

 ## Structure

 This project is a multi page website.
 Due to the large amount of information it wouldn't be smart to lay everything out in a single page.
+It was originally designed as a single page project but after having the mentoring session with Antonija this was quickly changed.
 For clarity and overview the project is divided in 4 pages.
 One for each type of climbing, one for the Home page, and one for the gear links.
 On entering the landing page the user is greeted by a stunning image one might expect when going on a climbing trip.
 The user will then naturally find a small description of what the site is about and then naturally find a form to allow the user to subscribe to a newsletter.
 To get to the different parts the user can use the navigation